 Sustainability has been making quite the buzz in the construction industry as of late.
-From more eco-friendly materials, to paperless field management, to creating buildings that utilize renewable energy, there are new ways of going green in construction popping up all the time.
-Adopting sustainable construction practices can mean a whole lot more than helping the planet — you’ll also be saving money and potentially winning more business.
+From more eco-friendly materials, to paperless field management, to creating buildings that utilize renewable energy, new ways of going green in construction are coming up constantly.
+Adopting sustainable construction practices can mean a whole lot more than helping the planet—you’ll also be saving money and potentially winning more business.

 Saving the planet, one new building at a time